dambergn-codefellows/snakes-cafe/README.md

 - Commiting to create new branch.
 - Created new branch class-04-objects.
 - Sucessfully parsed data from CSV file to list of dictonaries.
+- Refactored code in snakes_cafe from BANK to MENUE.

 ### 2018-08-15
 - Got test file linked and working properly.